DanNgo23/CS109A_LendingClubProject/pages/Only_EDA/Only_EDA.md

 ![png](output_13_0.png)

-#### Years of employment could be a nice proxy for age (age data was not available in any of the datasets).
-As seen below, those who were younger, were more likely to be in debt (e.g. college loans to pay off and newly entering the work force).
-Those who were older (10+ years of employment) also were more likely to be in debt (e.g. borrowing money to pay numerous expenses, bills, mortages, etc).
+#### Years of employment could be a nice proxy for age (age data is not available in any of the datasets).
+As seen below, those who are younger are more likely to be in debt (e.g. college loans to pay off and newly entering the work force).
+Those who are older (10+ years of employment) are also more likely to be in debt (e.g. borrowing money to pay numerous expenses, bills, mortages, etc).

 ```python